 2009 I recorded and produced Bars e Livet with Per Stenbeck.
 Henrik Horlin did the awesome video.
 This is probably the most "successful" musical endeavour ever; we put it on Record Union and are still making money.I discovered Speech Level Singing, which in hindsight was actually kind of terrible, because it effectively killed my desire to sing.
 I discovered that my perceived "range limitations" were supposedly a function of bad technique and not a function of physical limitations.

 I took lessons for almost a year before my teacher admitted that he didn't understand why I wasn't making progress and dumped me.
 I have bounced around from teacher to teacher since then, about once a year trying to muster the energy to try to "fix" my voice.
 Sadly this has really affected me VERY negatively, and I rarely sing at all anymore.
 I'm "stuck in chest voice".
 Work in progress...

 I developed UfoPilot : Astro-Creeps Elite, writing and producing all the music (no singing) and doing all the sound design.

 2012 nornware AB re-released Bloom, touching up some of the original music.
 No singing.

-2015 I have been doing some special case writing for my game Space Beast Terror Fright, but basically no singing going on.
+2015 I have been doing some special case writing for my game Space Beast Terror Fright (a procedural music system), but basically no singing going on.
 I got wind of Complete Vocal Institute, and have been to the institute as a "test singer" on two separate occasions.
 It is completely obvious that it is technically possible to sing the things that I want, and I am hoping that CVT might help me overcome my problems.
 I have found a teacher and will be going for my second lesson soon, but I probably ultimately want to attend the CVI Vocal Academy as soon as possible.